 While self-funding a medical benefits plan may make sense for a particular employer, stop-loss insurance is critical to protect the employer from catastrophic claims.
 If even one employee gets cancer or has surgery, the cost to the employer that self-funds medical benefits can be hundreds of thousands of dollars.
 This could be devastating to a small business.
 Stop-loss insurance protects the employer from such claims.
 With stop-loss insurance, an employer knows that its total cost cannot exceed a pre-determined amount.

 To get a quote on Medical Stop-Loss, CLICK HERE for the application.
 For information on how to get a quicker and more accurate quote, CLICK HERE.
 Please email the completed application and all other required information to firstname.lastname@example.org.
-If you have any further questions, contact your Regional Representative or call RMC Group at 888.599.5553.
+If you have any further questions, call RMC Group at 888.599.5553.